 Nucleic acid extraction was done using Omega Biotek MagBind Viral DNA/RNA 96 Kit (Omega Bio-tek, Norcross, GA, USA), per manufacturer's instructions and with an elution volume of 100 μL.
-Aliquots of eluted RNA underwent real-time RT-PCR with either the Tagpath COVID-19 Emergency Use Authorized (EUA) Multiplex Assay (ThermoScientific, Waltham, MA, USA; 10 μL aliquots) or the US Centers for Disease Control and Prevention (CDC) 2019-nCoV Real-Time RT-qPCR Diagnostic Panel (CDC, Atlanta, GA, USA; 5 μL aliquots).
+Aliquots of eluted RNA underwent real-time RT-PCR with either the Taqpath COVID-19 Emergency Use Authorized (EUA) Multiplex Assay (ThermoScientific, Waltham, MA, USA; 10 μL aliquots) or the US Centers for Disease Control and Prevention (CDC) 2019-nCoV Real-Time RT-qPCR Diagnostic Panel (CDC, Atlanta, GA, USA; 5 μL aliquots).
 Specimens transported on Aptima Multiswab Transport Media were tested by transcription-mediated amplification using the Aptima SARS-CoV-2 (Panther System) assay (Hologic, Marlborough, MA, USA).
 Assays were done according to their respective EUA procedures, unless otherwise indicated.
-For the Tagpath real-time RT-PCR test, the threshold for calling a specimen positive was reactivity of two of three target sequences, each with reactivity at a cycle threshold of less than $40 \cdot 00$.
-A positive or negative result on the Hologic Aptima assay was based on proprietary processes.
-Antibody testing was done with the Roche Elecsys Anti SARS-CoV-2 test (Roche Diagnostics, Indianapolis, IN, USA).
+For the Taqpath real-time RT-PCR test, the threshold for calling a specimen positive was reactivity of two of three target around 6 weeks, in June, 2020.
+The second infection was symptomatically more severe than the first.
+Genomic analysis showed the two viral agents were genetically distinct.
+The patient's immune reaction in vitro was not assessed and, thus, conclusions cannot be made about the duration or degree of immunity.